raymondworkshop/old.myblog/_posts/2015-08-04-priorityqueue.md

 	   + The MAX is always at the end. o(1)

 	 -  **binary heap** [2]
-	   + a binary tree is heap-ordered if the key in each node ** >= ** the keys in the node's two children [3].
+	   + a binary tree is heap-ordered if the key in each node >= the keys in the node's two children [3].
        + To insert: **exchanging the node with its parent** to restore the heap condition
-       + To remove: take the key off the top;
+       + To remove:
+            - take the key off the top;
-       put the item at the end of the heap to the top, and then sink through the heap with the key to restore the heap condition
+            - put the item at the end of the heap to the top,
+            - and then sink through the heap with the key to restore the heap condition

-       + In a heap, the highest (or lowest) priority item is always stored **at the root**, henc the name "heap".
+       + In a heap, the highest (or lowest) priority item is always stored **at the root**, hence the name "heap".
        A heap is not a sorted structure and can be regarded as **partially ordered** [4].

        There is no particular relationship among ndoes on any given level, even among the siblings.